ssc-half-light/wnfs-post/README.md

 ## example

 ### create
-Use `.create` to make a new instance because it is async
+Use `.create`, not the constructor, to make a new instance, because it is async

 ```js
 import * as wn from 'webnative'